 I think I’m probably like most of us in as much as my childhood passions have heavily influenced my appreciation of art as an adult.
 I loved and still love wildlife and I gravitate towards anything to do with the natural world.
 That includes my tastes in art.

-Further Reading: How Do Artists Get Their Ideas?
+This is related: How Do Artists Get Their Ideas?
+5 Tips For Inspiration

 When you consider that most wildlife art is representational, it’s little wonder that realism captures my imagination the most.
 I’ve been shaped by my upbringing and experiences.